Order Buccastem Online

 - Symptoms of decreased sodium concentration in the blood such as nausea and vomiting, confusion, loss of energy, headache, muscle weakness, muscle spasms and coma

 - Very rarely, a severe allergic reaction to Buccastem M® can occur.
-If you experience any signs such as a severe rash, difficulty breathing, swelling of the tongue, eyelids or face, seek immediate medical attention from your nearest A & E department
+If you experience any signs such as a severe rash, difficulty breathing, swelling of the tongue, eyelids or face, seek immediate medical attention from your nearest Accident and Emergency (A and E) department

 What to do if you experience side effects? – many common side effects will pass and some may be due to the migraine itself, such as a feeling of nausea or vomiting.
 However, if they do not pass or are very troublesome, consult your doctor, pharmacist or nurse who may advise an alternative treatment.